 If an attorney takes offense to you getting into the details of the time and attention he, she, or the law firm have for your case that is a huge red flag.
 The elite family law attorneys do not overburden themselves or the law firm with more cases than they can handle.

 Are you ready for a strategy session?

 Now you know the questions to ask a divorce attorney on the first visit.
-The next step is meeting with experienced and knowledgable divorce attorneys.
+The next step is meeting with experienced and knowledgeable divorce attorneys.

 I retained Robert Farzad to represent me in a custody case for my son about 3 years ago.
 Finding a good family law attorney to help you successfully navigate Family court is difficult.
 My only regret is not retaining Robert Farzad sooner than I did!
 I was served court documents when my son was just days old and I was in a complete panic.
 I knew NOTHING about family law.
 I chose a random...